This subject about earning backlinks always reminds me of a good quote I heard years back, I never forgot it:

 There is no reason to separate digital marketing from relational marketing.
 Behind every computer, behind every iPhone, and every analytics graph, is a person.
 That person feels emotion and gets excited just like anyone else.

 Be honest and be genuine in your approach.
 We welcome you to try this approach on your own.
 If you think you have a better way, we welcome your input as well.
-Until that day comes, Stodzy will continue to use personal relationship building as the foundation for our link building efforts.
+Until that day comes, Stodzy will continue to use personal relationship building as the foundation for our building efforts for backlinks.

 Till next time.